 In 50 states all New automobiles must be sold by Franchised retail dealers.
 Retail dealers created self-preservation/anti-consumer State laws.
-Automobile manufacturers cannot sell directly to buyers, but wish they could.
+For the most part automobile manufacturers cannot sell directly to buyers, but wish they could.
 New and Used car dealers drive up individual car prices by thousands of dollars.
 In turn automakers force dealers to buy more vehicles.

 The Federal Trade Commission (FTC) has been in favor of good dealer competition with Buyer’s Agents and Brokers for decades.

 Including kickbacks all dealers pay a different amount for each vehicle.
 Each dealer has different operating expenses.
 An identical vehicle may be thousands less at a different dealer, used and new.
 Shopping Pays.

 Luck Favors the Well Prepared